bigspotteddog/XbrlParser/README.md

 To access the web app: https://xbrlframework.herokuapp.com;

+Back-End is a Java REST API that converts XBRL-based financial documents from XML to Json format.
+Front-End is an Angular app.

 More details/issues are discussed on https://marcioalexandre.wordpress.com/projects/xbrl-parser/;

-Output xBRL-JSON file is based on XBRL Consortium Recommendations (xbrl-json-CR-2017-05-02).